SBALDOCK/learning-journal/README.md

 A quote comes to mind that touches on the idea of a Growth Mindset...

-*> "If you will it, it is no dream*"  Theodore Hertzl, State Of Israel
+>*If you will it, it is no dream*  Theodore Hertzl, State Of Israel

 - Embrace challenges
 - Persist through obstacles